WordPress/gutenberg/docs/getting-started/fundamentals/block-in-the-editor.md

 ## Block Controls: Block Toolbar and Settings Sidebar

-To simplify block customization and ensure a consistent user experience, there are several built-in UI patterns to help generate the Editor preview.
+To simplify block customization and ensure a consistent user experience, there are several built-in UI patterns to help generate the Editor preview of a block.

+The image below details the Block Toolbar and the Settings Sidebar of a selected Paragraph block.

 ![Diagram showing the Block Toolbar and the Settings Sidebar when a Paragraph block is selected](https://developer.wordpress.org/files/2023/12/block-toolbar-settings-sidebar.png)